It would be awesome if you could share this child evangelism resource on your website or blog.

 We have all done things that are wrong.
+We have all sinned.

 Everyone has sinned and fallen short of God’s glorious standard.

 Our “unholiness”, our sin separates us from God.

 It’s your sins that have cut you off from God.
 Because of your sins, he has turned away and will not listen anymore.
 (NLT)